Data Governance Analyst

 - Demonstrated ability to collaborate effectively across cross-functional teams and lead stakeholders to drive alignment and results.

-- Excellent communication, presentation, and documentation skills
+- Excellent communication and presentation skills

 Minimum recruitment standards outline the minimum education and experience required for appointment to a job classification.